 Yes, there can be restrictions when booking award flights.
 You may face limited availability, especially for popular routes and times, so it's best to book as far in advance as possible.
 Some airlines also impose blackout dates on their award charts when you can't use your points or miles.
 Additionally, you may still be responsible for paying taxes and fees on your award flight.

-How you can fly for free?
+How can you fly for free?

 These are five of the top ways you can earn award flights: